csphilli/push_swap/README.md

 # push_swap

-Push swap is a project that challenges the programmer to create an algorithm that sorts a list of numbers.
+Push swap is a project that challenges the programmer to create an algorithm that sorts a list of numbers.\
+See it in action: https://www.youtube.com/watch?v=8kpR2mUiZpk

 ## Objective